top of page

 Growth Bottlenecks: Build Beyond Friends & Family

 Social media is rented land.
 Algorithms change.
 Accounts get locked.
 A blog on your website is constant; an email list is the one audience you own.
 Even a few dozen subscribers can become your first reliable pipeline.
-A regularly updated blog has a big impact of search engine optimisation – increasing the chances of your site appearing in searches.
+A regularly updated blog has a big impact on search engine optimisation—boosting the chances of your site appearing in searches.
 Keep writing, and periodically let your subscribers know about it.

 Clarity sells.
 Tiered packages (bronze/silver/gold) or subscription models help customers know what they’re buying, and they make your revenue more predictable.